A crucial role 'most people never think about'

 The first building at CSU’s Spur campus, called Vida — Spanish for life — will open in January 2022.
 The second building, called Terra and housing scientists, researchers and experts focused on land and agriculture, is scheduled to open in April 2022.

-The third building, which will be called Hydro and home to experts focused on water, will open in November 2022.
+The ribbon cutting for the third building, called Hydro and home to experts focused on water, will take place in January 2023.
 The building also will house Denver Water’s new water quality laboratory.

 Read more profiles of the people involved in bringing the CSU Spur campus to life.